Tyrn/dotfiles/messy-notes/PlatformIO.md

 ### Platform

-- List all available platforms
+- List all available platforms (requires correction as of 2025-06-14)

 ```
 pio pkg search "platform:*"